loverajoel/jstips/README.md

 console.log(~~(2147483647 + 1) === (2147483647 + 1)) // -> 0
 ```

-[You can compare performance here](http://jsperf.com/math-round-vs) in the latest Chrome the difference is negligable and within the margin of error.
+[You can compare performance here](http://jsperf.com/math-round-vs).
+In the latest Chrome the difference is negligible and within the margin of error.

 Although `~~` may perform better, for the sake of readability please use `Math.floor()`.